-• The old stone oven bakery, from 1878, with delicious bread and cinnamon buns
+• The Bakery has an old stone oven from 1878, and bakes delicious bread and cinnamon rolls

-• The big boat house, with traditional wooden boats (Nordland boats)
+• The Boathouse, with traditional wooden boats (Nordland boats)

 • The Forge, where the blacksmith was working

-• The fisherman´s cabin is accessible on guided tours
+• Rorbu – The fisherman´s cabin is accessible on guided tours

 Also open by appointment